Code-Institute-Submissions/LeeWebb360-TheJobHut_MS2_ApResub/readme.md

 - Screen scroll to about us details

-- Google Mam and job search facility
+- Google Map and job search facility

 - Social links and copyright